 ......

-If the value of the Maximum Number Of Simultaneous Links subfield in the MLD Capabilities field is greater than 0, the NSTR Link Pair Present subfield in the STA Control field indicates if at least one NSTR link pair is present in the MLD that contains the link corresponding to that STA.
-It is set to 1 if there is at least one such link pair; otherwise it is set to 0.
+(5672)If the value of the Maximum Number Of Simultaneous Links subfield in the MLD Capabilities field is greater than 0, the Number of NSTR Bitmap subfield that is greater than 0 in the STA Control field indicates if at least one NSTR link pair is present in the MLD that contains the link corresponding to that STA.
+It is set to the number of NSTR Indication Bitmap subfield contained in the STA Info field if there is at least one such link pair; otherwise it is set to 0.
+Value 7 is reserved for the number of NSTR Indication Bitmap subfield.

-If the Complete Profile subfield is equal to 1 and the NSTR Link Pair Present subfield is equal to 1 in the STA Control field, then the STA Info field contains an NSTR Indication Bitmap subfield whose size is indicated in the NSTR Bitmap Size subfield; otherwise, the NSTR Indication Bitmap subfield is not present in the STA Info field.
+(5672)If the Complete Profile subfield is equal to 1 and the Number of NSTR Bitmap subfield is greater than 0 in the STA Control field, then the STA Info field contains NSTR Indication Bitmap subfield(s) whose size is indicated in the NSTR Bitmap Size subfield; otherwise, the NSTR Indication Bitmap subfield(s) is not present in the STA Info field.
+NSTR Indication Bitmap subfield 0 is the default NSTR Indication Bitmap subfield.
+The number of NSTR Indication Bitmap subfield(s) is the Number of NSTR Bitmap subfield in the STA Control field.
 The NSTR Bitmap Size subfield in the STA Control field is set to 1 if the length of the corresponding NSTR Indication Bitmap subfield is 2 octets and is set to 0 if the length of the corresponding NSTR Indication Bitmap subfield is 1 octet.
-The NSTR Bitmap Size subfield in the STA Control field is reserved if the NSTR Link Pair Present subfield in that field is 0.
+The NSTR Bitmap Size subfield in the STA Control field is reserved if the Number of NSTR Bitmap subfield in that field is 0.

 The format of the STA Info field is defined in Figure 9-1002l (STA Info field format).